interacto/interacto.github.io/v2/src/docs/routines.md

 ## Cumulative routines

-Most routines that take arguments, like routines accepting an arrow function (`when`, `first`, `then`, `cancel`...) or the `on` routine are cumulative.
+Most routines that take arguments, like routines accepting an arrow function (`when`, `first`...) or the `on` routine are cumulative.
-This means that if you use the same routine several times in one binder, their effects will be combined.
+This means that if you use the same routine several times in one binder, the binder will combine their effects.

+For example, let's say a routine takes an arrow function as argument and you use it several times.
-For example, in the case of routines accepting arrow functions, the respective the arrow functions will all be called when the routine is called, in the order they were declared.
+When the routine is called, the binder will call all the arrow functions you defined, in the order they were declared.

 ```ts
 longTouchBinder(2000)